-CSqt Pete Humphreys remembers his actions on the day.
+CSgt Pete Humphreys remembers his actions on the day.

 "The plan at the time was to hold the observation posts for as long as possible.
 The Bosnians would push through us and take the high ground.
-But seeing thirty heavily-armed Serbs coming towards you, you think, it's time to leave this location.'
+But seeing thirty heavily-armed Serbs coming towards you, you think, 'it's time to leave this location.'
+There were rounds coming in from the Serbs.
 There were rounds coming in from the Bosnians.
 There were aircraft overhead, buzzing some of the locations."